geojames/CNN-Supervised-Classification/README.md

-# Self-Supervised Classification
+# CNN-Supervised Classification

 [![DOI](https://zenodo.org/badge/178877929.svg)](https://zenodo.org/badge/latestdoi/178877929)

-### Python code for self-supervised classification of remotely sensed imagery with deep learning - part of the Deep Riverscapes project
+### Python code for cnn-supervised classification of remotely sensed imagery with deep learning - part of the Deep Riverscapes project
 Supervised classification is a workflow in Remote Sensing (RS) whereby a human user draws training (i.e. labelled) areas, generally with a GIS vector polygon, on a RS image.
 The polygons are then used to extract pixel values and, with the labels, fed into a supervised machine learning algorithm for land-cover classification.
-The core idea behind *Self-Supervised* Classification (SSC) is to replace the human user with a pre-trained convolutional neural network (CNN).
-Once a CNN is trained, SSC starts by running the trained CNN on an image.
+The core idea behind *CNN-Supervised* Classification (CSC) is to replace the human user with a pre-trained convolutional neural network (CNN).
+Once a CNN is trained, CSC starts by running the trained CNN on an image.
 This results in a tiled image classifation.
-Then SCC runs a second phase where the CNN-derived tiled classification is used to train and run a more shallow machine learning algorithm but only on the image pixels of that given image making the result more customised to the specific radiometric properties of the image.
+Then CCC runs a second phase where the CNN-derived tiled classification is reformed into a lable raster and used to train and run a more shallow machine learning algorithm but only on the image pixels of that given image making the result more customised to the specific radiometric properties of the image.
 The output is a pixel-level clasification for land-cover.
 We have experimented with Random Forests and Multi Layer Perceptrons (MLP) and found that the MLP gives better results.
-Development of the SSC workflow was done in the context of fluvial remote sensing and aimed at improving the land-cover clasification of the type of imagery obtained from drone surveys of river corridors.
+Development of the CSC workflow was done in the context of fluvial remote sensing and aimed at improving the land-cover clasification of the type of imagery obtained from drone surveys of river corridors.
 Our test dataset is compiled from high resolution aerial imagery of 11 rivers.
 It has 1 billion labelled pixels for training and another 4 billion labelled pixels for validation.
 If we train 11 CNN models, 1 for each river, then validate these CNN models only with the validation images of their repective rivers, we obtain an overall pixel-weighted F1 score of **94%**.
-If we train a single CNN with the data from 5 rivers, we find that the resulting SSC workflow can predict classes of the *other* 6 rivers (true out of sample data never seen during CNN training) with an overall pixel-wieghted F1 sore of **87%**.
+If we train a single CNN with the data from 5 rivers, we find that the resulting CSC workflow can predict classes of the *other* 6 rivers (true out of sample data never seen during CNN training) with an overall pixel-wieghted F1 sore of **90%**.
 See citation below.

-A short video introduction of Self-Supervised Classification, aimed at a wide non-specialist audience, can be found [here](https://youtu.be/YbY1niHpSHY)
+A short video introduction of CC-Supervised Classification, aimed at a wide non-specialist audience, can be found [here](https://youtu.be/YbY1niHpSHY).
+Note that the video uses the former name of the method: Self-Supervised Classification.

  ## Dependencies
-* Keras (we use TensorFlow-GPU v1.12 as the backend)
+* Keras (we use TensorFlow-GPU v1.14 as the backend)
 * Scikit-Learn
 * Imbalanced-Learn toolbox
 * Scikit-Image